 Serving Suggestions

-Dauphinoise potatoes are a rich, indulgent side dish, so they pair beautifully with lean proteins like roasted chicken, seared steak, or baked salmon.
+Cheesy Dauphinoise Potatoes are a rich, indulgent side dish, so they pair beautifully with lean proteins like roasted chicken, seared steak, or baked salmon.
 For a lighter meal, serve alongside a crisp green salad with a tangy vinaigrette to balance the creaminess.

 Elevate the dish by sprinkling fresh thyme, chopped parsley, or even a pinch of truffle salt on top before serving.
 This adds a pop of color and enhances the earthy, savory flavors.